 CNC machining remains one of the most versatile manufacturing technologies in the world.
-In 2020, many industrial manufacturing outlets were closed down due to the Coronavirus pandemic.
+In these years, many industrial manufacturing outlets were closed down due to the Coronavirus pandemic.
 While 3D printing and additive manufacturing helped many businesses continue product development and innovation, CNC machining remains the most effective panacea for low-volume production and rapid prototyping.

 In the last decade, we witnessed many transformations and improvements in the numerical control process.
 From digital manufacturing to manufacturing-as-a-service, CNC robotics, critical software updates, and the incorporation of more axes to mills and lathes, 2021 and beyond look exciting for CNC machining.
 But how exactly can businesses optimize CNC machining this year?
 Read on to discover how they reap the most benefits for computerized machining in this decade.

 Designing more complex parts

 While traditional CNC machines have three axes, advancements over the years have seen the development of 4 and 5-axis machines for making parts with more complex outputs.
 With more design variables in the operator’s platform, product developers can stretch the possibilities of producing parts with intricate geometries by exploring the additional axes available for machine rotation.

 Although 4 and 5-axis CNC machines have existed before 2021, this year, more and more companies will be able to use these machining features at cost-effective prices.
 The benefit of this is the actualization of prototypes and designs that have been otherwise elusive over the years.
 The capabilities are endless – For instance, experts can design products with more strength from less materials using a complex lattice structure in their designs.
 Even though simplicity on the outside is key, CNC machining can be widely used to actualize internal components that rely on intricate designs and forms to run optimally.